GeekTrainer/learn-django/Module2/Module2_Unit5.md

 In order to change that error in the database we would use that same variable to fix the text and then save it again to the database.

 q.question_text = 'Is anyone out there?"

 q.save()

+Through this lesson we covered the basics of communicating with our database, but Django has provided many more functionalities.
+Explore this information further with Django [database queries][2].